rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    eval "$(docker-machine env default)"
    </strong></tt>

-   No response is displayed becuase the command runs:
+   No response is displayed becuase the "eval" command above runs the output of the command:

    <pre><strong>
-   docker-machine env
+   docker-machine env default
    </strong></pre>

    which is: